1. Can you represent me in a court case?

 Some companies may not have their own blog (which is a mistake), but still want to take advantage of the power of content marketing.
 Link building is publishing high-quality content on third-party websites/blogs that incorporates links to your website.
 This is a fast (but difficult) strategy to get your company on the first or second page in Google searches for certain keywords.

-Here is an article (with byline) by Brian that was written for floral company FTD.
+Here is an article written for floral company FTD.
 The company wanted a content campaign that boosted their Google ranking for the term “buying flowers.”
 The website Yogi Times received a free, high-quality piece of content (“3 ways yoga can improve your relationship“) that gives valuable information to their readers.
 FTD got a reference link (see the “buying flowers” link) in the article that directs readers to their website.
 Google “buying flowers” and FTD comes up #4 as of publishing thanks to these types of articles.

 Notice two things: 1) all of these article were published in late January or in February 2014 when the campaigned launched and 2) all have links to Moody’s Analytics website with the anchor text “bank stress testing” or some variant.
 Google “bank stress testing.”
 Moody’s Analytics, which before the campaign showed up on the 9th and 10th pages, is now #4 on the first page as of publishing.